gbirchmeier/wizards-castle/README.md

 * Twitter [@GrantBirchmeier](https://twitter.com/GrantBirchmeier)
 * email to the address you'll find at http://grantb.net

-**Note:** Please do not report grammar errors.
-This is a faithful port of the original game, and the grammar errors are probably authentically preserved.
+**Note:** Please do not report in-game grammar errors.
+This is a faithful port of the original game, and the grammar errors are (probably) authentically preserved.